calremmel/calremmel.github.io/content/posts/fraud-unbalanced-classes.md

 * **isFraud** - This is the transactions made by the fraudulent agents inside the simulation.
 In this specific dataset the fraudulent behavior of the agents aims to profit by taking control or customers accounts and try to empty the funds by transferring to another account and then cashing out of the system.
 * **isFlaggedFraud** - The business model aims to control massive transfers from one account to another and flags illegal attempts.
 An illegal attempt in this dataset is an attempt to transfer more than 200.000 in a single transaction.

 It appears that part of our task will be to improve as much on `isFlaggedFraud` as possible.
-This is ideal, as it represents a typical rules-based heuristic for identifying fraud, and this is ecactly the kind of benchmark we want to show we can outperform.
+This is ideal, as it represents a typical rules-based heuristic for identifying fraud, and this is exactly the kind of benchmark we want to show we can outperform.
 We'll have a look at exactly how well they did at a later point in the series.

 Next question: How many and what percentage of these entries are fraud?